thinkbeforecoding/PSCompletion/ReadMe.md

 Usage
 =====

-The modules contains 3 commands :
+The modules contains 4 commands :
 - Register-ParameterCompleter: registers a parameter completer
 - New-CompletionResult: creates a CompletionResult object used by PS completion
 - Test-ParameterCompleter : tests a parameter completer for debugging purpose
+- Get-ParameterCompleter : get a parameter completer

 Say you have a function with 2 parameters :